charles-the-forth/data-generator/README.md

 ## Data
 Generator generates this data:
 - MessageId
+- Temperature from CanSat
-- Temperature
+- Temperature from external BME280
+- Pressure from CanSat
-- Pressure
+- Pressure from external BME280
+- Humidity from CanSat
-- Humidity
+- Humidity from external BME280
 - Light Intensity
 - Altitude
 - Number of satellites
-- Date
-- Time
 - GPS coordinates of our school
+- Ambient temperature
+- Object temperature
+- CO2 concentration from SCD30
+- CO2 concentration from CCS811
+- TVOC
+- O2 concentration
+- RSSI